 As happens with many hobbyists new to bonsai, I began with a great deal of enthusiasm and energy, quickly entering a “plant acquisition” phase.
 I purchased plants left and right more concerned with quantity rather than quality.
 And while I had amassed a sizable collection of plants, I did little to improve them.
 Another factor fueling this plant acquisition was my misplaced belief that having more plants in my collection somehow translated to an advanced practice of bonsai.
 Fundamentally my hesitation to work on the plants arose from not knowing where and how to begin.
 To solve this I purchased numerous books on bonsai and scoured the internet for any guidance or tips.
 Paradoxically, I found that most of the information available was incomplete, inconsistent or contradictory.
 At some point I came to grips with the reality that my approach was not only unfocused, but I simply did not possess sufficient knowledge to maintain and style the plants as bonsai.

 In joining Bay Area Satsuki Aikokai, I found the club’s environment to be much friendlier and more open-minded with information presented being directly relevant to an azalea's needs.
 Now that’s what I’m talking about!
 As a member of BASA I also experienced my first show consisting purely of satsuki azaleas.
 It was un-bee-lievable!
 As with many photographic subjects, pictures of satsuki in flower simply do them no justice.
 Seeing these spectacular plants in person instantly changed my bonsai focus.
 After that first show I was hooked on satsuki!
 Then, as fate would have it, a school dedicated to the development and cultivation of satsuki bonsai was about to open.
-My bonsai life was at the precipice of a dramatic and positive change.
+My bonsai life was at the precipice of a dramatic and transformative shift.

 The El Dorado School of Satsuki Bonsai was a facility located in Placerville, CA. Its intent was to sell satsuki imported from Japan while conducting classes, taught by a Japanese master, focused on the care and cultivation of satsuki bonsai.
 I was fortunate to be a member of the first class taught by Gondo Tatemori at El Dorado Bonsai.